Heat-pump scheme 'one-dimensional', say heating firms

 'Get with the times'

-Tepeo's CEO and founder Johann Du Plessis said the government's policy needed to "get with the times".
+Tepeo's CEO and founder Johan Du Plessis said the government's policy needed to "get with the times".

 Heat pumps were a "very important part of the solution", he said, but it was "very one-dimensional" to try to apply a single technology to all homes.